mollycule/tfe-sentinel/README.md

-# hashi_sentinel_policies
+# Overview

-Starter repo for bootstraping Terraform Enterprise with simple Sentinel policies.
+This repo contains a process for bootstrapping Terraform Enterprise with Sentinel policies.

-By executing this terraform code, you will introduce new Sentinel policies and policy sets to your workspace of choice.
+By executing this terraform code, you will introduce new Sentinel policies and policy sets to your workspace(s) of choice.

+## Important Notes

+* This repo currently is limited to only one Cloud Provider; Microsoft Azure.